POSITION: Outdoor Education (OE) Guide

 At WPGA, we focus on the individual child, the whole person and a balanced life.
 We give each student transformative learning experiences rooted in inquiry, shaped by action and celebrated with joy.
 Teaching at WPGA is fulfilling, collaborative and dynamic.
 Our Leadership Teams support our educators to teach with confidence; create relevant, creative curriculum and programs; build meaningful relationships with students and families; and develop professionally.

-Our outdoor education (OE) guides are skilled, qualified outdoor professionals who work with senior school (grades 8-12) students on a casual basis for 3-5 day excursions throughout the school year (September-June).
+Our outdoor education (OE) guides are skilled, qualified outdoor professionals who work with senior school (grades 8-12) students on a casual basis for 3-5 day excursions 2-3 times during the school year (September-June).
 Guides work with students in grade level groups and specialty OE programs on OE wilderness trips.
 Individuals will be required to supervise student groups on out-trips while camping in tents at designated campsites, backcountry sites or occasionally in cabins or lodges for the duration of the trip, including travel time and overnights.
 Trips include frontcountry and backcountry destinations.

 DUTIES and RESPONSIBILITIES